 Option C: Virtual Office (from £25/mo)

-A more complete solution: business address, mail handling, and often access to meeting rooms and coworking space.
-Airedale House and Virtual HQ both offer this at £25/mo.
+A more complete solution: business address, mail handling, and often access to meeting rooms and coworking space. a Leeds provider and Virtual HQ both offer this at £25/mo.
 For most new businesses, this is the sweet spot — professional enough to impress clients, affordable enough that it doesn't strain your cash flow.

 Our recommendation for most new businesses: start with a virtual office at £25/mo.
 It's only £15 more than a basic registered address, and the additional services (mail handling, meeting room access, professional image) are worth far more than the difference.